typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 Efficient, generic numeric programming is Spire's raison d'être.
-The following post explains how we use macros to remove unnecessary object instantiations at compile-time.
+The following post explains how we use macros to remove unnecessary object instantiations at compile-time, and how you can too.

 How implicit operators on type classes usually work
 ---------------------------------------------------

 When using type classes in Scala, we rely on implicit conversions to "add" operators to an otherwise generic type.

-In this example, `foo1` is the code that the programmer writes, and `foo4` is the code after implicits are resolved.
+In this example, `A` is the generic type, `Ordering` is the type class, and `>` is the implicit operator. `foo1` is the code that the programmer writes, and `foo4` is a translation of that code after implicits are resolved, and syntactic sugar is expanded.

 ```scala
 import scala.math.Ordering